ren328/LSimputing/README.md

 This is the code for paper Using GWAS summary data to impute traits for genotyped individuals.
-This page is still under construction,if you have any questions, please send me an email(ren00075@umn.edu), thank you!
+If you have any questions, please send me an email(ren00075@umn.edu), thank you!

 ## Data Processing